Electric boats are a cleaner and greener way to travel.

 The Broads Authority encourages more environmentally-friendly forms of propulsion with reduced charges for electrically powered motor craft and a network of charging points for them.

-The electric charging points are operated with cards costing £1 from outlets throughout the Broads.
+The electric charging points are operated with contactless cards costing £1 from outlets throughout the Broads.

-The new meters will indicate where to hold your card in order to transfer the credit to the meter.
+The meters indicate where to hold your card in order to transfer the credit to the meter.
 The cards are for single use only.

 For further details please call the Broads Authority tolls office on 01603 756080 or email email@example.com.

 Places with charging points are shown in bold on the left, followed by card outlets within the same town or village, or the nearest card outlets.